R4yya/LeetCode-Problems/README.md

 # LeetCode-Problems
-About My solutions of LeetCode problems written on Python
+My solutions of LeetCode problems written on Python